 A man cave is not just a space to be alone without any disturbance from the outside world but it is also somewhere that you can kick back with your buddies without disturbing family members.
 But what do you do when you don’t have the money to build an elaborate man cave like the ones you see in magazines and on the internet?
 Can you build a man cave on a tight budget?

-- How to build a man cave cheaply
+- How to build a budget man cave that looks expensive

 - Location, location, location